cnorick/nathanorick.com/_posts/how-i-built-my-halloween-candy-machine/2022-10-30-how-i-built-my-halloween-candy-machine.md

 Our neighborhood is very popular on Halloween, so last year, we found ourselves completely under-prepared when we ran out of candy within an hour.
 Of course, we couldn't stay at our house and face trick-or-treaters with no candy, so we decided, instead, to go for a walk.

 As we walked on Halloween night, one thing we kept seeing was folks sitting on their porches dropping candy to kids through PVC pipes.
-Since pandemic was still going strong, this allowed folks to give out candy while staying distanced from others.
+Since the pandemic was still going strong, this allowed them to give out candy while staying distanced from others.
 Watching how much the kids loved the novelty of candy being dropped through a pipe sparked an idea for me.
 What if I automated the whole candy-giving-out process and sort of turned it into a game?
 After a full year of designing and building, I finally finished this machine to do just that.

 {% include video.html src="https://www.youtube.com/embed/fchGsu-fy-E"%}